Witiko/doctoral-thesis/main.md

 representations that enable explainable information retrieval:

 - In Section~\ref{sec:representation-learning-interpretability}, I will
-  describe our work in making neural representations of natural language words and math symbols more interpretable.
+  describe my work in making neural representations of natural language words and math symbols more interpretable.

-- In Section~\ref{sec:strengths-and-weaknesses}, I will describe our work in explaining the roles played by different math information retrieval systems when using rank-based fusion and learning-to-rank techniques.
+- In Section~\ref{sec:strengths-and-weaknesses}, I will describe my work in explaining the roles played by different math information retrieval systems when using rank-based fusion and learning-to-rank techniques.

-- In Section~\ref{sec:interactive-visualizations}, I will describe our work in producing interactive visualizations of math information retrieval using interpretable document representations.
+- In Section~\ref{sec:interactive-visualizations}, I will describe my work in producing interactive visualizations of math information retrieval using interpretable document representations.

 ## Representation Learning of Words and Symbols for Sparse Retrieval
 \label{sec:representation-learning-interpretability}

-### Formal Concept Analysis with Quantized Word Embeddings
+### Formal Concept Analysis with Quantized Token Embeddings
 ### Measuring Language Distances with Subword Language Models
-### Position-Independent Word Embeddings
+### Position-Independent Token Embeddings

 ## Strengths and Weaknesses of Math Information Retrieval Systems
 \label{sec:strengths-and-weaknesses}